Turnagain Nickel

 Project Overview

 The Turnagain Project, located in north-central British Columbia on the traditional territory of the Tahltan and Kaska Dena, and is among the largest undeveloped sulphide nickel deposits in the world.
-Giga Metals has formed a joint venture with Mitsubishi Corporation to advance the Turnagain nickel/cobalt project and the company is fully funded to complete the Prefeasibility Study in H1 2023.
+Turnagain is held in Hard Creek Nickel, a subsidiary owned 85% by Giga Metals Corporation and 15% by Mitsubishi Corporation.
+Read the Pre-Feasibility Study press release here and the full PFS report here

 Highlights